Itinerary Map

 Lunch is included today, before a visit to Kenrokuen Garden.

-Kenrokuen Garden is considered one of the 3 best landscaped gardens in Japan, and will likely be one of the most beautiful you will ever see.
+Kenrokuen Garden is considered one of the 3 best landscaped gardens in Japan, and will likely be one of the most beautiful we will ever see.

-Touring concludes today at your hotel at around 5PM.
+Touring concludes today at our hotel in the afternoon.

 Overnight - Hotel Mystays Premier Kanazawa (or similar)